D280 JavaScript Programming

 Explanation

-- To eliminate the need for functions
+- They eliminate the need for programming languages.

 Explanation